 Who runs the group?

-The main facilitator of the group is Dr Dana Wong, an experienced Clinical Neuropsychologist and Senior Lecturer specialising in the assessment and rehabilitation of cognitive and emotional difficulties associated with brain injury and illness.
+The main facilitator of the group is Dr Dana Wong, an experienced Clinical Neuropsychologist and Associate Professor specialising in the assessment and rehabilitation of cognitive and emotional difficulties associated with brain injury and illness.

 How do I register?